vedantmathur/115C-Absolute-Value-Detector/README.md

 8. Suffer.

-Status - 5/31/21 1230PM

-Abs_Detector - DEPENDENT ON 2sComplementer

-Ab_Value_Detector - MAIN ONE, DEPENDENT ON Abs_Detector

 Done:

-NAND
+- NAND

-NOR
+- NOR

-OR
+- OR

-AND
+- AND

-CMOS_Inv
+- CMOS_Inv

-3to1OR
+- 3to1OR

-3to1AND
+- 3to1AND

-2to1MUX
+- 2to1MUX

-3bit_2to1MUX
+- 3bit_2to1MUX

-3bitComparator
+- 3bitComparator

-MirrorAdder - <- messed up kinda
+- MirrorAdder - <- messed up kinda

-2sComplementer (messed due to MA)
+- 2sComplementer (messed due to MA)
+- Abs_Detector
+- Abs_Value_Detector